fohalabi/fohalabi/README.md

 ## 🚀 Quick About Me

-- 🔭 Currently working on **E-Commerce Dashboard with React & TypeScript**
+- 🔭 Currently working on **runmypitch and Trakit with Typescipt and Next.js**
 - 🌱 Learning **Three.js and WebGL animations**
 - 💡 Interested in **Web animations, AI integrations, and UX improvements**
 - 📫 Reach me at **[ayomideabimbola79@gmail.com](ayomideabimbola@gmail.com)**